 Come on, let's go...

 James Paine was the architect employed to design Gibside Chapel, and thanks to him the Chapel is now recognised for the superb craftsmanship of the stonework, and its symmetry, placing it in the company of some of the most celebrated Palladian churches in the country.

-From Friday 4 May to Saturday 15 September, you can explore Gibside until 9pm every Friday and Saturday; indulge in a picnic, embark on a walk or play in the walled garden or simply relax on a deckchair.
-Once summer nights draws to a close, the cafe / pub will close on weekend evenings until May 2019, except for special events (free for National Trust members or normal admission charges apply.)
+Explore Gibside until 9pm every Friday and Saturday until 15 September; indulge in a picnic, embark on a walk or play in the walled garden or simply relax on a deckchair.
+Once summer nights draws to a close, the cafe / pub will close on weekend evenings until May 2019, except for special events (free for National Trust members or normal admission charges apply).

 It may be the school holidays, however we've created a route to make sure you can still enjoy some peace and quiet.
 The Route to Relaxation will take you away from the crowds and on the path to some possibly needed TLC.